jQuery UI Accordion - Default functionality

 A special issue related to Quantum 2023 will be published on Int.
 Jourm. of Quantum Info.

-Posters and Best Poster Award
+Best Talk and Best Poster Awards

 Organizing Secretariat and Contacts

-For information, please contact quantum2023@unito.it
+For scientific information, please contact quantum2023@unito.it

 Organizing Secretariat